Focus on a DOM element.

 .focus()requires the element to be able to receive focus.

-.focus()will automatically wait for assertions you've chained to pass.
+.focus()will automatically wait for assertions you have chained to pass

 .focus()can time out waiting for assertions you've added to pass.

 The commands above will display in the Command Log as: